What is it?

 But hey, there’s still nothing wrong with the Swift, now into its second generation (even though it doesn’t look it): there’s even now a replacement for the Sport, now better than ever.
 An ideal alternative to the Mini you can’t quite afford?

 The Swift is blessed with that rarest of things in the supermini class these days, lightness, and as such feels ridiculously easy to hustle along.
 Sharp steering and a decent chassis set-up also mean it responds accurately to driver inputs.
-There is a decent trio of engines to choose from, especially given that the Swift sells in such small numbers over here.
-The 1.2-litre is the pick of the bunch, but even the little 1.3 diesel is good over longer journeys.
+There is a decent trio of engines to choose from; the 1.2-litre is the pick of the bunch, but even the little 1.3 diesel is good over longer journeys.
+Suzuki even now offers a 4x4 version, for extra grip in wintry conditions.

 On the inside